andrinux/PCFS/README.md

 :)

 ##News
+* Jun-03-2015: Use zlib to do the compression/decompression R/W
+* Jun-01-2015: Store the flags/indicators in the file header
 * May-24-2015: Create a new file(touch) without compression
 * May-14-2015: finish the framework, seems compressor module doesn't work well
 * May-03-2015: try to switch to FUSE, kernel module is not an easy thing